-Although our physical servers are located in many different countries around the world, TunnelBear does not store personally identifiable information outside of Canada’s physical borders.
-In addition, all of our servers are fully disk-encrypted, to keep out prying eyes.
+Although our physical servers are located in many different countries worldwide, TunnelBear does not store personally identifiable information outside of Canada's physical borders.
+In addition, all of our servers are fully disk-encrypted to keep out prying eyes.

 TunnelBear's security on Desktop and iOS 9 and above are pretty hardened.
 Yet, iOS 8 and below uses a weak encryption with AES 128-bit, a weak authentication with SHA-1 and a weak key exchange with 1548-bit Diffie-Hellman, all of which have been broken in the last few years by security researchers and the NSA.